-Although the Board has recently authorized new share repurchase programs and recently increased the amount of the quarterly cash dividends payable on the Common Stock, any Board determinations to continue to repurchase the Common Stock or to continue to pay cash dividends on the Common Stock, in each case at levels consistent with recent practice or at all, will be based primarily upon the Company's financial condition, results of operations, business requirements, price of the Common Stock in the case of the repurchase programs, and the Board's continuing determination that the repurchase programs and the declaration of dividends under the dividend policy are in the best interests of Company stockholders and are in compliance with all laws and agreements applicable to the repurchase and dividend programs.
+Although the Board has authorized new share repurchase programs in each of 2014, 2015 and 2016 and recently increased the amount of the quarterly cash dividends payable on the Common Stock, any Board determinations to continue to repurchase the Common Stock or to continue to pay cash dividends on the Common Stock, in each case at levels consistent with recent practice or at all, will be based primarily upon the Company's financial condition, results of operations, business requirements, price of the Common Stock in the case of the repurchase programs, and the Board's continuing determination that the repurchase programs and the declaration of dividends under the dividend policy are in the best interests of Company stockholders and are in compliance with all laws and agreements applicable to the repurchase and dividend programs.
 In the event the Company does not declare a quarterly dividend, or discontinues its share repurchases, its stock price could be adversely affected.

-Recent volatility in the financial markets may negatively impact the Company's ability to access the credit markets.
+Volatility in the financial markets may negatively impact the Company's ability to access the credit markets.

-In recent years, the banking system and financial markets have experienced severe disruption, including, among other things, bank failures and consolidations, severely diminished liquidity and credit availability, rating downgrades, declines in asset valuations and fluctuations in foreign currency exchange rates.
+Over the years, the banking system and financial markets have experienced severe disruption, including, among other things, bank failures and consolidations, severely diminished liquidity and credit availability, rating downgrades, declines in asset valuations and fluctuations in foreign currency exchange rates.
 These conditions present the following risks to the Company, among others:

-- The Company is dependent on the continued viability of the financial institutions that participate in the syndicate that is generally obligated to fund the Company's \$1 billion unsecured revolving credit facility dated December 4, 2015 (as amended, the "Credit Agreement").
+The Company is dependent on the continued viability of the financial institutions that participate in the syndicate that is generally obligated to fund the Company's \$1 billion unsecured revolving credit facility dated December 4, 2015 (as amended, the "Credit Agreement").
 In addition, the Credit Agreement includes a "commitment increase" feature that enables the Company to increase the amount of its borrowing under the Credit Agreement, subject to lending commitments and certain conditions.
-Any disruption in the credit markets could limit the availability of credit or the ability or willingness of financial institutions to extend credit, which could adversely affect the Company's liquidity and capital resources. - The Company's short- and long-term credit ratings affect its borrowing costs and access to financing.
-A downgrade in the Company's credit ratings would increase its borrowing costs and could affect its ability to issue commercial paper.
+Any disruption in the credit markets could limit the availability of credit or the ability or willingness of financial institutions to extend credit, which could adversely affect the Company's liquidity and capital resources.

+The Company's short- and long-term credit ratings affect its borrowing costs and access to financing.
+A downgrade in the Company's credit ratings, as a result of a substantial increase in the Company's indebtedness or otherwise, would increase its borrowing costs and could affect its ability to issue commercial paper.
 Disruptions in the commercial paper market or other effects of volatile economic conditions on the credit market also could raise the Company's borrowing costs for both short- and long-term debt offerings.
 Either scenario could adversely affect the Company's liquidity and capital resources.
 Failure to maintain the Company's credit ratings could adversely affect the interest rate in future financings, liquidity, competitive position and access to capital markets.